 Although it is not all doom and gloom certain aspects of Hollywood is changing and for the better.
 Moonlight, Love, Simon etc. being examples of how the film industry is constantly getting better at showing more diversity in film.

 True to CeCe’s nature she pointed out some book recommendations that express positive LGBT representation.
 She said: “Last year books like The Gentleman’s Guide to Vice and Virtue by Mackenzi Lee, How to Make a Wish by Ashley Herring Blake, and Wild Beauty by Anna-Marie McLemore showed a range of queer identity that hasn’t been seen in YA before.
 I just wish that J.K.
 Rowling could also move forward and see that the publishing world is changing around her, and she’s not changing with it.”

 It is very clear that CeCe and many other Harry Potter fans are left pulling their hair out.
 Feeling frustrated, constantly feeling crazy as we talk to cold damp walls.
 Rather like how I imagine Sirius must have felt breaking out of Azkaban only to have Kreacher and Buckbeak for company.

-A lot of people have drawn a comparison to Harry’s cupboard to our the ‘gay closet’ but if JK is really interested in what a closet is like.
+A lot of people have drawn a comparison to Harry’s cupboard to the ‘gay closet’ but if JK Rowling is really, interested in what a closet is like.
 It’s much more like that horrible prison you wrote about in your books.
 Damp, cold, confusing, dark and guarded by thinly veiled metaphors for depression.
-By failing to address Dumbledore’s sexuality you force your greatest hero to experience all of that and at the same time fail to inspire this completely new generation to escape Azkaban.
+By failing to address Dumbledore’s sexuality you force one of your greatest heroes to experience all of that and at the same time fail to inspire this completely new generation of witches and wizards to escape Azkaban.